 In 1859, he had sufficiently managed to save $1,000 dollars and managed to finagle his father into giving him a loan of the equal amount, giving John enough funds to be able to invest in the sale of produce.
 He was able to make sufficient money from the business due to the fact that the Civil War had broken out in 1861 and this naturally caused the value of produce to skyrocket.
 Of course, the Civil War itself was a problem for John D. Rockefeller due to the fact that he was scheduled to be drafted to serve the Union during the war.
 This was problematic.
 Despite the fact that John Rockefeller believed in abolition and was a staunch supporter of Lincoln, he had no desire to leave his business behind and go fight in a war.
 So, he found a loophole through the Enrollment Act known as Substitution.
 Back then, it was possible for a wealthy businessman to pay someone several hundred dollars in order to serve in the war on their behalf.
 So, Rockefeller did what most rich people back then did and paid someone to replace him in the draft, so that he could continue working on his business.

 Oil production was starting to become a big deal across the United States.
 In Pennsylvania, there was significant production of oil and the government was trying to incentivize the harnessing of oil, often to disastrous effects because they did not have the most efficient way of processing and gathering oil.
 Rockefeller took notice of this emerging market and made the executive decision to build an oil refinery in Cleveland.
-The problem with oil production back then was the fact that a significant amount of oil would get wasted due to the fact that their extraction methods weren’t so great.
+The problem with oil production back then was the fact that a significant amount of oil would get wasted due to inefficient extraction methods.
 A company would dredge up a large amount of oil, collect as much as it could and then allow for the runoff to be dumped into bodies of water, since that part of the product didn’t have any use for fuel.
 Rockefeller saw a different opportunity with such runoff and began to sell it as all sorts of different products.
 They would develop paraffin wax, lubricating oils and petroleum jellies with the runoff and sell it for a hefty profit.
 This would eventually lead to many railroad companies taking an interest in the sheer amount of product that Rockefeller’s refiner was moving.

 John had owned the refinery with several other parties, including two gentlemen known as the Clark Brothers, whom he chose to buy out in 1865, gaining him significant control of the refinery and putting most of his wealth into the oil business.
 This left him and his partner, a chemist by the name of Samuel Andrews, to be the only ones left controlling the refinery.
 They started their business up, calling themselves Rockefeller and Andrews and it was the day that John’s legacy would begin.

 So, John chose to push for a hard campaign of absorbing competitors through any means necessary.
-Standard Oil was like a shark, prowling across the nation and looking for refineries that it could purchase from the competition, essentially absorbing them into Standard Oil.
+Standard Oil was like a shark, prowling across the nation and looking for refineries to purchase, absorbing them into Standard Oil.
 Rockefeller’s blitz was unheard of at the time and moved so fast that within two years, the majority of Cleveland’s refineries belonged to Standard Oil.
 Rockefeller was a determined man and had the sales skills to back up his desires, so he had worked on secret deals, sweetheart bargains and other incentives with his rivals in order to convince them to join his side.
 This massive amount of product that Standard Oil was shipping caused even more of a frenzy amongst the railroad companies, as they all competed with one another to earn Rockefeller’s favor, leading to even more special dealings in which Rockefeller would receive rebates for his business, making the price of kerosene oil even lower than before.
 This led to an abundance of oil hitting the American market and it was affordable enough to be used in many homes.

 Indeed, John Rockefeller was a man that most historians are forced to puzzle over.
 While he was a brilliant magnate and a genius when it came to managing companies, many of his practices were considered to be unethical by the general public.
-His penchant for secret deals, backroom discussions, kickbacks and rebates, contributed to this image of him being a cruel robber baron, taking as much money as he could for himself and giving nothing back.
-Yet at the same time, we are forced to deal with the fact that he lived a relatively modest life, often buying one suit per year and wearing it until it was completely ragged before getting a new one.
-His family was taken care of, but they were not spoiled and he was extremely cautious with handing money to those whom he loved.
+His penchant for secret deals, backroom discussions, kickbacks, and rebates, contributed to this image of him being a cruel robber baron, taking as much money as he could for himself and giving nothing back.
+Yet at the same time, we are forced to deal with the fact that he lived a relatively modest life, often buying one suit per year and wearing it until it was completely ragged before purchasing another.
+His family was taken care of, but were not spoiled as he was extremely cautious with handing money to those whom he loved.
 His focus on philanthropy was intense and he ended up giving away nearly 540 million dollars before passing away at the age of 98 in 1937.
 He was, more or less, a man of his time and a man of paradoxes.
 Whether a reader can conclude that he was a good man for his extreme charity, or a bad man, for his secret deals and collusions, it is without dispute that John D. Rockefeller was a man who greatly changed the trajectory of American business forever.

 Philanthropy Roundtable : http://www.philanthropyroundtable.org/almanac/hall_of_fame/john_d._rockefeller_sr